 Choose your shoes for your job interview based on how they make you look, how they make you feel, and by what they will tell your interviewer at a glance.

-You have about two seconds to make a positive first impression, and the primary thing your interviewer will base that on is how you look – so make sure your clothes, shoes, jewelry, and accessories are sending the right message.
+You have about two seconds to make a positive and professional first impression, and the primary thing your interviewer will base that on is how you look – so make sure your clothes, shoes, jewelry, and accessories are sending the right message.

 Learn more tips on how to dress for an interview by contacting a recruiter at Brannon Professionals or checking out our website at www.brannonprofessionals.com today.